BillWang7/2x2-Rubiks-Cube-Optimal-Solver-IDDFS/README.md

 ## Test Cases & Example Runs
 The solver can efficiently solve (< 2 seconds) any state of the 2x2 Rubik’s cube given that the most optimal solution is 6 moves or fewer.
 In cases where the optimal solution is greater than 6 moves, because the number of available states grows exponentially, the solver can become inefficient.
 For the worst case where the optimal solution is 11 moves, the solver takes around 4 hours to generate the optimal solution.

+## Potential Optimizations
+The algorithm could keep track of all the states that it has already searched.
+However, this is difficult to implement as storing all of the searched states would take a lot of memory, and the process of checking if a state is searched within the unsorted searched states would require a linear search, which is time-consuming when searching millions of nodes.
+Alternatively, if there is a way to sort the searched states, then linear search would not be required to check if a node is already searched, and the algorithm would be significantly more time efficient.
+However, sorting the states of the Rubik’s cube is also a difficult task as there isn’t a direct way to quantify a Rubik’s cube state.